mtn/cocoa-eh-hugo-theme/README.md

 hugo -t cocoa-eh
 ````

-If you want a simple blog you can just use the `exampleSite`, however if you desire a more complex website you can build it with the [wiki](https://github.com/mtn/cocoa-eh-hugo-theme/wiki).
+If you want a simple blog you can just use the `exampleSite`.
+The [wiki](https://github.com/mtn/cocoa-eh-hugo-theme/wiki) includes helpful details should you need more.

 ## Contributing